yarisvt/tyk-docs/tyk-docs/content/basic-config-and-security/reduce-latency/caching.md

 1.  `x-tyk-cache-action-set`: If Tyk finds this header set to `1`, the request will be cached.
 2.  `x-tyk-cache-action-set-ttl`: If Tyk finds this header, it will override the TTL of the cached response, otherwise it will default to `cache_options.cache_timeout`.

-Utilising this approach gives the most control as it will also only cache responses based on request method.
+Utilising this approach gives the most control as it will also only cache responses based on the request method.
 So if you only want `OPTIONS` requests to be cached, and return cache control headers only for this method, then only that method/URL combination will be cached, ignoring other methods for the same path.

 ### Configuration via the Dashboard

-Under the advanced settings, ensure that **Enable upstream cache control** is selected and **Global cache** is not selected, then follow the steps for per-path caching.
+Under the Advanced settings, ensure that **Enable upstream cache control** is selected and **Global cache** is not selected, then follow the steps for per-path caching.

 ## Configuring a Separate Redis Cache